Best Vegan Desserts in Seattle, WA (organized by type)

 Razzís Pizzería

 Razzís Pizzería is an omni pizzeria with a very extensive 2-page vegan menu.
 They have 2 locations: one downtown in Denny Triangle and one in Greenwood.
+I like that the Denny Triangle location is open until 11pm, and that they deliver.

 Cafes and Coffee Shops that Offer Vegan Sweet Treats